-The Pennsylvania Election Code describes processes that a qualified voter follows to apply for, receive, complete and timely return an absentee or mail-in ballot to their county board of election.
+The Pennsylvania Election Code describes processes that a qualified voter follows to apply for, receive, complete, and timely return an absentee or mail-in ballot to their county board of election.
 These processes include multiple secure methods used by the voter's county board of election to verify that the qualified voter's absentee or mail-in application is complete and that the statutory requirements are satisfied.
-These include voter identification verification confirmed by either a valid driver's license number, the last four digits of the voter's social security number or other valid photo identification, and unique information on the application including the voter's residence and date of birth.
+These methods include voter identification verification confirmed by either a valid driver's license number, the last four digits of the voter's Social Security number or other valid photo identification, and unique information on the application, including the voter's residence and date of birth.
 Before sending the ballot to the applicant, the county board of elections confirms the qualifications of the applicant by verifying the proof of identification and comparing the information provided on the application with the information contained in the voter record.
 If the county is satisfied that the applicant is qualified, the application must be approved.
-This approval shall be final and binding, except that challenges may be made only on the grounds that the applicant was not a qualified voter, and those challenges must be made to the county prior to five o'clock p.m. on the Friday prior to the election.
+This approval shall be final and binding, except that challenges may be made only on the grounds that the applicant was not a gualified voter, and those challenges must be made to the county prior to five o'clock p.m. on the Friday prior to the election.

-Once the qualified voter's absentee or mail-in application is approved, the voter is mailed a ballot with instructions and two envelopes.
-The outer envelope includes both a unique correspondence ID barcode that links the envelope to the qualified voter's application and a pre-printed Voter's Declaration that the voter must sign representing that the voter is qualified to vote the enclosed ballot and has not already voted.
-This Guidance addresses the examination of the Voter's Declaration on the ballot return envelope.
-This Guidance assumes that the voter has satisfactorily completed the steps described above as to application for, receipt and return of an absentee or mail-in ballot.
+Once the qualified voter's absentee or mail-in ballot application is approved, the voter is mailed a ballot with instructions and two envelopes.
+The outer envelope includes both a unique correspondence ID barcode that links the envelope to the qualified voter's application and a pre-printed Voter's Declaration that the voter must sign and date representing that the voter is qualified to vote the enclosed ballot and has not already voted.
+This Guidance addresses the examination of the Voter's Declaration on the outer ballot return envelope.
+This Guidance assumes that the voter has satisfactorily completed the steps described above as to application for, receipt of and return of an absentee or mail-in ballot.

-2 RECORDING THE DATE, RETURN METHOD AND BALLOT STATUS FOR RETURNED BALLOTS:
+2 RECORDING THE RETURN DATE, RETURN METHOD AND BALLOT STATUS FOR RETURNED MAIL BALLOTS:

-County boards of elections should have processes in place to record the date, return method, and ballot status for all voted ballots received.
-County boards of elections must store and maintain returned ballots in a secure location until the ballots are to be precanvassed or canvassed.
+County boards of elections should have processes in place to record the return date, return method, and ballot status for all voted mail ballots received.
+County boards of elections must store and maintain returned mail ballots in a secure location until the ballots are to be pre-canvassed or canvassed.

-The county board of elections should stamp the date of receipt on the ballot-return.
-County boards of elections should record the receipt of absentee and mail ballots daily in the SURE system.
-To record a ballot as returned, the staff should scan the correspondence ID barcode on the outside of the envelope.
+County boards of elections should stamp the date of receipt on the ballot-return envelope.
+County boards of elections should record the receipt of absentee and mail-in ballots daily in the Statewide Uniform Registry of Electors (SURE) system.
+To record a ballot as returned, the staff should scan the correspondence ID barcode on the outside of the outer ballot return envelope.
 The correspondence ID on the envelope is unique to each absentee or mail-in voter and each issuance of a ballot to a voter.
 Once a correspondence ID has been recorded as returned in the SURE system, it cannot be recorded again.
-Further, if a ballot issuance record is cancelled by the county board of elections (e.g. voided to reissue a replacement ballot) in the SURE system, the correspondence ID on the cancelled ballot will become invalid.
+Further, if a ballot issuance record is cancelled by the county board of elections (e.g., voided to reissue a replacement ballot) in the SURE system, the correspondence ID on the cancelled ballot will become invalid.
 If the same barcode is subsequently scanned, the SURE system will not allow the returned ballot to be marked as being approved for counting.